siemens/continuous-clearing/doc/UsageDoc/CA_UsageDocument.md

   * **Project Type :** **Cargo**

     * Run the command given below (i.e., To generate a metadata file for your project, run the following command in your project directory (where your Cargo.toml is located)) .

+    * For creating metadata.json file you can use the format version 1.

      **Example**: cargo metadata --format-version 1 > cargo.metadata.json
          After successful execution, *.metadata.json file will be created in specified directory .